WANG-BIN-LAB/DA-CFBC/README.md

 This repository provides the official implementation of our paper:

-> **DA-CFBC: Direction-Aware and Center-Focused Boundary-Constrained Framework for CBCT**
+> **DA-CFBC: Direction-Aware and Center-Focused Boundary-Constrained Framework for CBCT tooth instance segmentation**
 > _Bin Wang, et al._